-Students are expected to maintain the highest standards of honesty in their college work.
-Forgery, cheating and plagiarism are serious offenses and students found guilty of any form of academic dishonesty are subject to disciplinary action.
+Students are expected to maintain the highest standards of honesty in their college work; violations of academic integrity are serious offenses.
+Students found guilty of any form of academic dishonesty — including, for instance, forgery, cheating, and plagiarism — are subject to disciplinary action.

 Cheating is the dishonest or unauthorized use of materials for academic work.
 Examples of cheating include:

 *Copying another’s papers or notes during an exam

 *Talking about a test or looking at another’s paper during an exam